-White Mountains Community College's programs are approved for the education and training of eligible military personnel, veterans, and their dependents, under the G.I.
+Most of the College's programs are approved for the education and training of eligible military personnel, veterans, and their dependents, under the G.I.
 Bill, by the New Hampshire State Approving Agency.
 Veterans are responsible for submitting a copy of the Certificate of Eligibility to the registrar's office.
 Students receiving VA benefits may pay tuition and comprehensive student services fees.
 Students receiving benefits from the Veterans Administration will be charged the in-state tuition rate, regardless of residency.
 As soon as possible after the drop period, the registrar's office certifies the veteran, which serves as a signal for the start of payments.
 Benefit checks from the Veterans Administration may be mailed directly to the student.
+Veterans enrolled in the College should contact the Registrar for assistance with paperwork, certification of semester course load, and for any other assistance with VA needs.